ROBOTIS-GIT/emanual/docs/en/platform/manipulator_h/manipulator_ros_programming.md

 $ cd ~/catkin_ws && catkin_make
 ```

-If the catkin_make command has been completed without any errors, all the preparations for using Manipulator-H is done.
+If the catkin_make command has been completed without any errors, all the preparations for using Manipulator-H are done.